 - 9.5.
-Students may appeal the outcome of a Review of an Academic Decision by making an application to the Dean as per the provisions of the policy on Student Concerns, Complaints and Appeals (AC-08/02). - 9.6.
-Students who disagree with the decision of the Dean may appeal to the Chief Executive (CE) as per the provisions of the policy on Student Concerns, Complaints and Appeals (AC-08/02).
+Students may appeal the outcome of a Review of an Academic Decision by making an application to the Dean as per the provisions of Section AR:8 Academic Appeals, specifically subsection AR:8.5 Academic Appeals Process. - 9.6.
+Students who disagree with the decision of the Dean may appeal to Wintec's Academic Board, as per subsection AR:8.6 of Wintec's Academic Regulations.